Volunteer's Hicks sets record

-CHURCH HILL – Volunteer senior Dakota Hicks broke a boys single season record Tuesday night in the Falcons’ narrow, 74-69 loss to Tennessee High at the Falcons Nest.
+CHURCH HILL – Volunteer senior Dakota Hicks broke a boys single season record last week in the Falcons’ narrow, 74-69 loss to Tennessee High at the Falcons Nest.

 Hicks broke the old record of 33 drawn charges in a season, and now holds the new record of 35 – and counting.
 Hicks also led Volunteer in scoring on the night, throwing in 21 points in the Falcons’ hard-fought loss.